hny-codes/time-track-dashboard/README.md

 A dashboard component that track various activities and the time spent for each one, built with Next.js.

+This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![](/public/screenshot/screen.png)

 ## Table of Contents